Almost Hermitian structures on moduli spaces of non-Abelian monopoles and applications to the topology of symplectic four-manifolds: Local Kuranishi models defined by the non-Abelian monopole equations with a regularized Taubes perturbation

-In the forthcoming Lemma \ref{lem:SymplecticStrutureOnStabilizedSpace}, we will combine the argument given above for the existence of the isomorphism $\Gamma$ with the equivariant index theory discussed in Section \ref{sec:S1EquivIndexBundles} to show that if $\sT$, $\sT'$, and the inner products on $X$ and $Y$ are $G$-equivariant, then $\Gamma$ can be chosen to be $G$-equivariant as well. \end{rmk}
+\begin{rmk}[Equivariance of the real linear isomorphism $\Gamma$ in Corollary \ref{cor:Kuranishi_model_defined_by_Fredholm_map_Hilbert_spaces}] In the forthcoming Lemma \ref{lem:SymplecticStrutureOnStabilizedSpace}, we will combine the argument given above for the existence of the isomorphism $\Gamma$ with the equivariant index theory discussed in Section \ref{sec:S1EquivIndexBundles} to show that if $\sT$, $\sT'$, and the inner products on $X$ and $Y$ are $G$-equivariant, then $\Gamma$ can be chosen to be $G$-equivariant as well.
+The existence of a $G$-equivariant isomorphism is a strictly stronger requirement than the existence of the isomorphism $\Gamma$ in \eqref{eq:Gamma_isomorphism_K1_cap_tildeK0_perp} because for a group $G$ with non-trivial representations, there are representations of $G$ which are isomorphic as vector spaces but not as representations.
+By considering the example of the identity map $\id_\RR:\RR\to \RR$ where the domain has the non-trivial action of $G=\ZZ/2\ZZ$ and the codomain has the trivial action, we see that one cannot produce an equivariant isomorphism from an isomorphism by averaging with respect to Haar measure as is often done to produce equivariant objects such as morphisms or metrics.
+If we write $\RR\ni v\mapsto n(v)=-v$, then averaging $\id_\RR$ with respect to the Haar measure would give